d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 1. Sigmoid and tanh are very similar.
     1. Show that $\operatorname{tanh}(x) + 1 = 2 \operatorname{sigmoid}(2x)$.
     1. Prove that the function classes parametrized by both nonlinearities are identical.
 Hint: affine layers have bias terms, too.
-1. Assume that we have a nonlinearity that applies to one minibatch at a time, such as the Batch Normalization :cite:`Ioffe.Szegedy.2015`.
+1. Assume that we have a nonlinearity that applies to one minibatch at a time, such as the batch normalization :cite:`Ioffe.Szegedy.2015`.
 What kinds of problems do you expect this to cause?
 1. Provide an example where the gradients vanish for the sigmoid activation function.

 :begin_tab:`mxnet`